National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 Bridges pulled out of the race an hour before National's caucus was due to vote, and announced he would support Luxon, but he has not spoken publicly since.

 Luxon, when asked if he would also bring Todd Muller back from the wilderness, said Muller would have a role.
-It was a decision for Muller to make whether he decided to stay or not.
+It was for Muller to decide whether to stay or not.

 Luxon said the economy would be a priority for National and it intended to hold Labour to account over its spending decisions and the rising cost of living.